CSCfi/csc-user-guide/docs/cloud/rahti/rahti-migration.md

           memory: 500Mi
 ```

 This change helps lowering the default costs for the user, gives the administrators a better understanding of the total resource usage and needs, and improves load balancing.
+The recommended way to see what are your application's requirements is trial and error with a limit a 10% or 20% over the observed maximum and a request as near as possible to the normal.

-## How to create routes?
+### How to create routes?

 !!! info "Default URLs suffix have changed"